-The results in table 2 showed that, the personal characteristics of the overall members of Farmer Producer Organization.
+The results in table 1 showed the personal characteristics of the members of Farmer Producer Organization.
 With respect to age, more than two-fifths (41.67 per cent) belonged to the middle age category, followed by one-third (33.33 per cent) in the young age group and one-fourth (25.00 per cent) in the old age group and results were inclined with Navya (2022).
 Regarding education, more than two-fifths (44.17 per cent) of the respondents had completed high school, while nearly one-third (30.00 per cent) were graduates and above, and 14.17 per cent studied up to middle school.
 A small proportion of respondents were illiterate (4.17 per cent), had studied primary school (0.83 per cent), or PUC (6.67 per cent) the results felt similar with Trivedi.
 In terms of landholding, a large majority of respondents were medium farmers (74.17 per cent), followed by big farmers (8.33 per cent) and semi-medium farmers (9.17 per cent).
 Only a few respondents were small farmers (6.67 per cent) and marginal farmers (1.67 per cent).
-With respect to occupation, as of results of Shivani similarly more than half (56.67 per cent) of the respondents practiced agriculture along with animal husbandry, while 20.83 per cent combined agriculture with business.
+With respect to occupation, more than half (56.67 per cent) of the respondents practiced agriculture along with animal husbandry, while 20.83 per cent combined agriculture with business.
+The same findings were reported by Shivani ().
 Pure agriculture was reported by 16.67 per cent, and a small share (5.00 per cent) combined agriculture with service, while only 0.83 per cent were engaged in agriculture with other activities.

-The results in table 2 indicate that, the majority of respondents belonged to the middle age group, suggesting a balanced mix of experience and active involvement in farming.
+The results in table 1 indicate that, the majority of respondents belonged to the middle age group, suggesting a balanced mix of experience and active involvement in farming.
 The dominance of high school education, with a considerable share of graduates, points towards a relatively educated farming community, which can positively influence adoption of innovations and entrepreneurial activities.
 The findings also revealed that most respondents were medium farmers, which reflects a better capacity to invest in improved technologies, value addition, and diversification when compared to marginal and small farmers.
 The integration of agriculture with animal husbandry as the major occupation highlights the importance of mixed farming systems in sustaining rural livelihoods.
 Additionally, the notable share of farmers combining agriculture with business indicates an inclination towards entrepreneurship and income diversification, which could be leveraged through training and market linkages to further enhance their economic performance and these results were inclined with the reviewed authors findings.

-Table 3: Socio-economic characteristics of members of farmer producer organizations
+Table2: Socio-economic characteristics of members of farmer producer organizations